nanoporetech/duplex-tools/README.md

 * [split_on_adapter](./fillet.md) - split incorrectly concantenate duplex pairs in to their component simplex reads (formerly `read_fillet`).
 * pairs_from_summary - identify candidate duplex pairs from sequencing summary output by Guppy.
 * filter_pairs - filter candidate pairs using basecall-to-basecall alignment.
+* pair - a wrapper to `pairs_from_summary` and then `filter_pairs`.
+Currently only compatible with dorado

 **Preparing duplex reads for Guppy basecalling**

 To prepare reads for duplex calling Duplex Tools provides two programs.
-The first parses the sequencing summary output by the Guppy basecaller in order to generate candidate pairs from examining simple read metrics.
+The first parses the sequencing summary output by the Guppy basecaller (or the metadata in a .bam or .sam from dorado) in order to generate candidate pairs from examining simple read metrics.
 The second program analyses the basecalls of candidate reads, checking for similarity.

-To run the basic sequencing summary based pairing run the following:
+To run the basic sequencing summary(/bam metadata) based pairing run the following:

-    duplex_tools pairs_from_summary <sequencing_summary.txt> <output directory>
+    duplex_tools pairs_from_summary <sequencing_summary.txt/dorado.bam> <output directory>

-The primary ouput of the above will be a text file named `pair_ids.txt` in the user specified output directory.
+The primary output of the above will be a text file named `pair_ids.txt` in the user specified output directory.
 Although this file can be given to Guppy to perform duplex calling we recommend running the second basecall-to-basecall alignment filtering provided by the `filter_pairs` command:

-    duplex_tools filter_pairs <pair_ids.txt> <fastq directory>
+    duplex_tools filter_pairs <pair_ids.txt> <fastq directory/dorado.bam>

-The first option here is the fle described above and output by `pairs_from_summary`.
+The first option here is the file described above and output by `pairs_from_summary`.
-The second option should be specified as the Guppy (or MinKNOW) output directory containing `fastq` data --- the directory will be search recursively for all `.fastq.gz` and `.fastq` files.
+The second option should be specified as the Guppy (or MinKNOW), or dorado output directory containing `fastq` or `bam` data --- the directory will be search recursively for all `.fastq.gz`, `.fastq`, and `.sam/.bam` files.

 The output of this second command will be a file named `pair_ids_filtered.txt` placed alongside the `pair_ids.txt` file.

 **Duplex basecalling with Guppy**

-The file `pair_ids_filtered.txt` as prepared above can be used with the original `.fast5` files produced during a sequencing run in order to calculate high quality duplex basecalls.
+The file `pair_ids_filtered.txt` as prepared above can be used with the original `.fast5`/`.pod5` files produced during a sequencing run in order to calculate high quality duplex basecalls.

 For example,